Nike-Inc/backstopper/backstopper-spring-web-mvc/README.md

 ### Spring / Spring Boot Versions

-// TODO javax-to-jakarta: verify this statement about spring boot 3

 This `backstopper-spring-web-mvc` library can be used in any Spring Web MVC `6.x.x` environment or later.
 This includes Spring 6 and Spring Boot 3.